PublicDataLab/fake-news-field-guide/CONTRIBUTING.md

 When you open the InDesign files, all the images will be automatically updated.

 Texts, however, won't be automatically updated.
-While we are working on a more convenient solution, at the moment you have to updated them manually (copying and pasting from the `.md` files).
+While we are working on a more convenient solution, at the moment you have to update them manually (copying and pasting from the `.md` files).